Tabletop Game / Deviant: The Renegades

 Terminology: The Remade

-are those changed, made less human through horrid means.
-The Renegades
+are those changed, made less human through horrid means by a Progenitor

 that traces the path that led them to becoming a Deviant, be it volunteering, getting altered in vitro

 , doing it to themselves, or getting snatched off the street to have something shoved into you.
 Such experimentation places them within a Clade